inversion-api/inversion-engine/README.md

 Configuration and API bootstrapping takes place in the following stages:

-1. Snooze service wiring - All 'snooze.*' bean properties are set on the core Snooze service instance.
-This is useful for things like setting 'snooze.debug' or changing 'snooze.profile'.
+1. Inversion service wiring - All 'inversion.*' bean properties are set on the core Inversion service instance.
+This is useful for things like setting 'inversion.debug' or changing 'inversion.profile'.
 1. Initial loading - This stage loads/merges all of the user supplied config files according to the above algorithm
 1. Api and Db instantiation - All Api and Db instances from the user supplied config are instantiated and wired up.
 This is a minimum initial wiring.
 1. Db reflection - 'db.bootstrapApi(api)' is called for each Db configed by the user.
 The Db instance reflectively inspects its data source and creates a Table,Column,Index model to match the datasource and then adds Collection,Entity,Attribute,Relationship objects to the Api that map back to the Tables,Columns and Indexes.
 1. Serialization - The dynamically configured Api model is then serialized back out to name=value property format as if it were user supplied config.
 1. The user supplied configs from step 1 are then merged down on onto the system generated config.
 This means that you can overwrite any dynamically configured key/value pair.
-1. JavaBeans are auto-wired together and all Api objects in the resulting output are then loading into Snooze.addApi() and are ready to run.
+1. JavaBeans are auto-wired together and all Api objects in the resulting output are then loading into Inversion.addApi() and are ready to run.

 This process allows the user supplied configuration to be kept to a minimum while also allowing any reflectively generated configuration to be overridden.
 Instead of configing up the entire db-to-api mapping, all you have to supply are the changes you want to make to the generated defaults.
 This reflective config generation happens in memory at runtime NOT development time.

-If you set the config property "snooze.configOut=some/file/path/merged.properties" Snooze will output the final merged properites file so you can inpspect any keys to find any that you may want to customize.
+If you set the config property "inversion.configOut=some/file/path/merged.properties" Inversion will output the final merged properites file so you can inpspect any keys to find any that you may want to customize.

 The wiring parser is made to be as forgiving as possible and knows about the expected relationships between different object types.
 For instance if you do NOT